-This is by far one of the most important factors to keep in mind when preparing for your Kilimanjaro climb.
+Tipping is also an important factor to keep in mind when preparing for your Kilimanjaro climb.
 It is essential that you understand the tipping guidelines before your journey.
 Kilimanjaro tipping is an essential and customary way of paying your mountain crew.
 It

 The mountain crew are an essential group of support staff that help you summit Mount Kilimanjaro.
 Your extensive team consists of hard-working Kilimanjaro porters, guides and cooks.
 They provide specially trained support throughout the climb to assist you in reaching the summit.

 - Porters – carry all of your food and gear.

 - Guides – guide you safely and efficiently up the mountain.

 Tipping is discretionary and you are under no legal obligation to tip.
 However, it is expected.
 This is because it has always constituted a significant proportion of a guide or porter’s salary.
 Tipping may not be common practice in all countries and cultures, but it does play a large part in the financial compensation for a Kilimanjaro climb.

 Tipping may not be common practice in all countries and cultures, but it does play a large part in the financial compensation for a Kilimanjaro climb.

 How long does it take to climb Kilimanjaro?